ryncmrfrd/lp/README.md

 }
 ```

-Then, the translation text we gathered earlier is sent to [Yandex Translate](https://tech.yandex.com/translate/), entirely because you have to pay to use Google Translate :triumph:.
-After translation, the results are displayed in the __From__ and __To__ sections of the popup.
+Then, the translation text gathered earlier is sent to [Yandex Translate](https://tech.yandex.com/translate/), entirely because you have to pay to use the Google Translate API 😢.
+After translation, the results are displayed in the __To__ and __From__ sections of the popup.

 ```javascript
 if(request.transText) {